 (a) prescribed classes of on-road vehicles and engines for the purposes of section 149 of the Act;

-(c) other requirements for carrying out the purposes of Division 5, Part 7 of the Act.
+(c) other requirements for carrying out the purposes of Division 5, Part 7 of the Act; and

-3. Subject to section 9 and subsection 24(7), these Regulations apply to vehicles and engines that are manufactured in Canada, or imported into Canada, on or after January 1, 2004.
+3 Subject to subsection 24(7), these Regulations apply to vehicles whose main assembly is completed in Canada on or after January 1, 2004, to engines whose manufacture is completed in Canada on or after January 1, 2004 and to vehicles and engines that are imported into Canada on or after January 1, 2004.

 (a) if the period of production of a model of vehicle or engine does not include January 1 of a calendar year, correspond to the calendar year during which the period of production falls; or